QuePast/seedbox/README.md

 # FitGirl Repacks RSS Generator

+I made this script as long time fitgirl torrent user.
+I wanted to automatically download torrents through RSS feed and seed them to very high ratio and then delete them.
+This is how my personal seedbox works.
 This script generates an RSS feed with magnet links for the latest FitGirl Repacks by parsing the official RSS feed from https://fitgirl-repacks.site/feed/.

 ## Features